 Our faculty supervise graduate students in a wide array of temporal, geographic and thematic fields, building on their strength in Canadian, European and Global History.
 Besides offering excellent training in Canadian social, intellectual and cultural history, and the history of the British Empire, Queen’s is now home to research clusters in intellectual history, legal history, the history of gender and sexuality.
 Faculty members focused on distinct regions in Europe, Latin America, Africa, or Asia bring their distinct strengths to these thematic fields.
 Please see the History Department website for a current list of fields and supervisors.

-Applicants are accepted under the general regulations of the School of Graduate Studies.
+Applicants are accepted under the general regulations of the School of Graduate Studies and Postdoctoral Affairs.
 Admission to the M.A. program is normally limited to students with a strong upper second-class standing in the last two years of their B.A. programs.
 Admission to the Ph.D. is normally limited to applicants with first class standing on their M.A. work.

 For further details on program requirements please consult the Department of History’s graduate webpage.